gvwilson/sensibleadventures/coriandel/coriandel.md

 no idea what direction I was going.
 The chamber was completely dark.
 The only sound was the soft splash my arms made in the water.

 My hand touched stone.
-I let my momentum carry me forward another arm's length, then pulled myself out of the water.
-I shrugged out of my pack and took out my matches and candle.
+I heaved myself out of the water, shrugged out of my pack, and took out my matches and candle.

-I found myself sitting beside a rectangular pool, twenty strides long and perhaps fifteen wide.
+I found myself sitting beside a rectangular pool, twenty strides long and maybe fifteen wide.
 The cavern wall rose straight up from its far side.
-Another wall rose at a slight angle from behind the patch I was sitting on.
-A narrow flight of stairs crisscrossed up its face, while a thin trickle of water splashed down on them from somewhere high above.
+Another wall rose from behind the patch I was sitting on, angling away the higher it got.
+A narrow flight of stairs crisscrossed up its face, and a thin trickle of water splashed down on them from up above.

-I dripped some wax onto the stone beside me, then planted my candle in it and stood with the rope in my hands.
-It was good silk climbing rope, the kind that feels oily when it runs through your hands.
+I dripped some wax onto the stone beside me, then planted my candle in it and coiled my rope.
+It was a good one, silk, the kind that feels oily when it runs through your hands just before it starts to burn.
 I looped one end around my wrist and tossed the coil out over the water.
 It splashed in a curly 'S' and started to sink.
 I pulled it in, coiled it, and tossed it again.

 I had just finished coiling it a second time when Cup broke the surface, spluttering like a child.
 "Hold on, lad, hold on!"
-I called.
-I threw the rope toward him.
-As soon as he grabbed it I started hauling it in.
+I told him.
+I threw the rope one more time.
+As soon as he grabbed it I started to haul him in.

 He almost made it.
-He was reaching for my hand when something in the water bit him in half.
+I had his weeping hand when something came up out of the deep and bit him in half.
 I might have drunk myself to death thinking about it afterward if it hadn't been for Lady Kembe.
 "Hit yourself with a rock a few times and be done with it," she told me sharply.
-Even with hundreds of gallops between us, I could feel her impatience.
-"You did what you could.
-Anyway, it's not over."
+Even with five hundred gallops of desert between us, I could feel her impatience.
+"You made as you could.
+And along that, this is not over."

 "Wha' d'you mean, 'snot over?"
 Saints and their small mercies, I was talking to the most powerful magician in Cherne and I was slur-my-words drunk.

+"Are you deaf so well as drunk?" she asked without a drop of mercy in her voice.
-"I mean it's not over," she repeated.
-"It doesn't feel over.
-Now go have a life."
+"My others tell me this is not over.
+Now go you and have a life."

-So I went and had a life, a good one, with friends of sorts, and students who were never any worse off for having met me, and then Vurt.
-But I still thought about it sometimes, how close he had come.
-His hand was actually in mine.
-I was pulling him up out of the water when whatever it was came up from the depths and bit through him like he was a stick of soft candy.
+It seemed like good advice once I sobered up and the city guard let me back on the street, so I went and had a life, a good one, with friends and lovers and students who were mostly no worse off for having met me, and then Vurt.
+But I still thought about Cup sometimes, how close he had come.
+His hand was actually in mine when he died.

-I screamed and let go of him.
-I huddled against the stone wall and bit my arm to muffle my whimpers, slapping the stones again and again with my other hand.
+I screamed and throw myself back from the pool, then huddled against the stone wall and bit my arm to muffle my whimpers, slapping the stones again and again with my other hand.
 My candle guttered out after a time.
 I took my matches from my pocket, but didn't light any.
 I just turned them over and over in my hands.

-I almost didn't bother to get up when the Moonset Door glinted open.
+I almost didn't bother to get up when the Moonset Door appeared.
 I swear, I looked at it with about as much as interest as you would look at a dead bird lying beside the road.
 Then I scrambled to my feet, grabbed my sack, and fell through it headlong.

 A squad of guardsmen were waiting for me on the other side, weapons ready, a magician in their midst.
-I curled up into a ball in front of them and wept.
+I dropped to my knees and wept.

 Their sergeant glanced at the magician.
 He sniffed the air, then shrugged.
 "Nothing," he said.

 The sergeant nodded.
-My sobs subsided.
-"Just you?" he asked.
+"Just you?" he asked when my sobs subsided.

-I nodded back, too tired to be ashamed of my tears.
-I struggled to my feet and handed my sack to the sergeant.
+I nodded in turn, too tired to be ashamed of my tears, then struggled to my feet and handed my sack to the sergeant.
 It would be dawn soon, and then another day.
 The emir would want to see me.
 I was alive, and that was pretty much all that was right with the world.

-Twenty years later I sat beside that same damned pool, rubbing my swollen ankle.
-It was the same foot that Cup had lost, I realized.
-I didn't know whether that meant anything or not.
-I didn't have a rope this time, but my little hand light cast more light than my candle had.
-Cup's spear lay across my thighs.
-It probably wouldn't be much use against the thing in the water, but it was all I had.
-Vurt was as much of a son as I would ever have.
-He was coming out, or I was staying with him.
+Twenty years later I'm sitting beside that same damned pool, rubbing my swollen ankle.
+It's the same foot that the bonescuttle took from Cup.
+I don't know if that means anything or not.
+I don't have a rope this time, but my little hand light shows me more than any candle could.
+Cup's spear lies across my thighs.
+It probably won't be much use against the thing in the water, but it's all I have.

+I massage my ankle as best I can.
+It'll start swelling as soon as I take the boot off.
+They're good boots, all things considered---out of fashion and worn down, but still holding together.

+I spit onto the ground beside me.
+Vurt's as much of a son as I'll ever have.
+He's coming out, or I'm staying down here with him.

 -----